You Earned a Ticket!

 Calculating the precise amount of the Prop 98 guarantee each year is complicated, and the stakes are high.
 The California Department of Finance is responsible for the math.
 Most education-related expenses are considered part of the Proposition 98 budget, but not all of them.
 Every year, a cottage industry of lawyers, consultants and advocates earns a living debating and explaining the interpretation of Proposition 98.

 The process consumes a great deal of energy in the annual budget process.
-For a summary of the sequence of legislation that led to Prop 98, this paper by Virginia Alvarez is hard to beat.
+For a historical summary of the sequence of legislation that led to Prop 98, this paper by Virginia Alvarez is hard to beat.

 It is unfortunate that Proposition 98 has caused California's leaders to fight budget battles on the grounds of legal details and formulas rather than on the real needs of students.
 (Kevin Gordon, a California policy consultant and expert on Prop 98, has even been heard to wonder aloud whether Prop.
 98 has done more harm than good.)
 On the other hand, having a rule in place does support the idea that the conversation should involve real numbers.